yao-laboratory/cellMarkerPipe/README.md

 ``` bash
 cellMarkerPipe selection -wd ./ -m de
 ```
 Using the example data, this step takes about a few minutes depending on which method you use.
 After this step is finished, you may find a `marker` folder under your `WORKDIR`, which include the results of selection. `marker_gene_per_group.csv` includes the selected marker genes for each group, which is required if you want to do the `Evaluation` step.
-The other files are meta-data for you reference.
-A standard output file `stat_selection` is provided for you under `WORKDIR` to debug.
+The other files are meta-data for your reference.
+For example `stat_selection` is provided for you under `WORKDIR` to debug.

 ##### Step 3: Evaluation
+This step is to evaluation the quality of the marker genes selected by above methods and provide metrics.
-We also provide users a unsurpervised method to evalute the selected markers by calculating indexs which evalute how these marker genes can seperate the cell, including ARI et. al. To understand the parameters, you can run
+To understand the parameters, you can run
 ```
 cellMarkerPipe evaluation -h
 ```